mindspore-ai/docs/tutorials/experts/source_en/parallel/memory_offload.md

 ## Operation Practice

-The following is a description of heterogeneous storage operations:
+The following is an illustration of heterogeneous storage operation using Ascend as an example:

 ### Example Code Description